geodynamics/aspect/benchmarks/solubility/doc/solubility.md

 Evolution of the bound water content (top) and the free water (bottom).
 Initially, all water is bound.
 Since the middle layer has a zero solubility, water is released and starts migrating upward with respect to the solid, initially leading to a higher bound water content when it reaches the top layer.
 As the model reaches steady state, the (bound) water content in the top and bottom layer are equal (1\%) and the water content in the middle layer is 0.5\%.
 ```
+Note that this example is specifically for water, but the general concept can be applied
+to a fluid of an arbitrary composition.

 The benchmark can be run using the parameter files in
 [benchmarks/solubility/](https://github.com/geodynamics/aspect/blob/main/benchmarks/solubility).